-Twenty-five years ago, Red Star Belgrade won the European Cup.
-It was Miodrag Belodedici’s second after winning the competition with Steaua Bucharest five years previous.
-It hasn’t all been rosy, though.
+Almost 30 years ago, Red Star Belgrade won the European Cup.
+It was Miodrag Belodedici’s second after winning the competition with Steaua Bucharest five years earlier.
+It hadn’t all been rosy, though.
 A defector, he escaped communist Romania for war-torn Yugoslavia, playing in the match which helped kick-start the Yugoslav wars.

 That final has been remembered as wholly unremarkable – “boring” being Mihajlović’s take – because their game plan was just to hand the ball to Marseille and counter-attack when possible.
 But as uneventful the 120 minutes were, Belodedici’s path to it was anything but.

 Nine years prior to that game, Belodedici made his professional debut for Steaua Bucharest, where, in his first stint at the club, he would win five Romanian titles, four cups and, against all odds, the 1986 European Cup in Seville thanks to Steaua goalkeeper Helmuth Duckadam saving all of Barcelona’s penalties in the shoot-out.

 Two years into his first contract he even impressed enough to be called up for the national team, where he would have the pleasure of lining-up alongside Romanian great Gheorghe Hagi.
 “It was amazing for him to play with me,” he cheekily states.
 “I’m just joking.
 He was an extraordinary player, extremely talented.
 Whenever he received the ball, the opponent didn’t know where it was.
 He had this talent to hide the ball and, in a fraction of a second, to go right pass you without any possibility to catch him.”

 The duo became club teammates too when Hagi joined the then European champions in 1987.